sageserpent-open/NTestCaseBuilder/README.markdown

 How do we make our alternate 'Foo' instances?
 One way is to call the parameterless constructor for 'Foo'.
 In this case, there is nothing to vary - we just get a 'Foo' without being able to play with its configuration: we can think of this as being a data *singleton*, because any overall test case that uses one of these 'Foo' instances should get the same value of 'Foo' each time (we assume that 'Foo' is well-behaved, so successive calls to the parameterless constructor yield what are effectively copies of the same object, sharing the same subsequent behaviour).

-Note that unlike the usual usage of the work 'singleton', we do not insist that the singleton object actually be the same object reference each time - merely we can't get any initial variation when we ask for one.
+Note that unlike the usual usage of the work 'singleton', we do not insist that the singleton object actually be the same object reference each time - merely we that can't get any initial variation when we ask for one.

 The other way of making a 'Foo' is to supply a 'Bar' - if we have a constructor (not shown above) for 'Bar' that takes a parameter describing whether the 'Bar' is closed, doing normal business or is taking last orders, then we could represent this as a synthesis of a 'Foo' from a 'Bar' which in turn is synthesized from a test variable with three levels.